jsenv/core/readme.md

 </details>

-The list above is non exaustive, there is more like long term caching, livereloading without configuration, service worker/worker support, ...
+The list above is non exaustive, there is more like long term caching, livereload without configuration, service workers, ...

 # Installation